- Get Started

 In this guide, learn how to:

-To add an image to the video track, position the playhead at any wanted location and right-click the image in the media library and select ADD CLIP.
-Or drag and drop it onto the video track.
+To add an image to the video track, position the playhead at the location the image is to be inserted and then right-click on the image in your media library and select ADD ClIP.
+You could also click on the image in your media library, drag it to where you want it in the timeline, and drop it in.

 Note: if you want to insert an image in the middle of a video clip, you need to split the clip where you want the image to display so the image can be snapped in between the parted clips right where it should.